Huawei/OpenStackClient_CES/README.rst

 The full api is documented in the `CloudEye Offical Document`_ site

-Here's an example of listing antiddos status using Python library with keystone V3 authentication:
+Here's an example of listing metric types using Python library with keystone V3 authentication:

 .. code:: python